wong2/awesome-mcp-servers/README.md

 - **[WayStation](https://waystation.ai/connect/mcp-server)** — A universal remote MCP server that connects to popular productivity tools such as Notion, Monday, AirTable, and many more.
 - **[Webflow](https://github.com/webflow/mcp-server)** - Interact with Webflow APIs to list and edit your site and CMS data.
 - **[WebScraping.AI](https://github.com/webscraping-ai/webscraping-ai-mcp-server)** - Interact with **[WebScraping.AI](https://WebScraping.AI)** for web data extraction and scraping.
+- **[Winston AI](https://github.com/gowinston-ai/winston-ai-mcp-server)** - AI detector MCP server with industry leading accuracy rates in detecting use of AI in text and images.
+The [Winston AI](https://gowinston.ai) MCP server also offers a robust plagiarism checker to help maintain integrity.
 - **[Xero](https://github.com/XeroAPI/xero-mcp-server)** - Interact with the accounting data in your business using our official MCP server
 - **[YepCode](https://github.com/yepcode/mcp-server-js)** - Execute any LLM-generated code in the [YepCode](https://yepcode.io) secure and scalable sandbox environment and create your own MCP tools using JavaScript or Python, with full support for NPM and PyPI packages
 - **[Zapier](https://zapier.com/mcp)** - Connect your AI Agents to 8,000 apps instantly.